eduard93/Cache-MDX2JSON/README.md

 4. If `/Namespace` web application does not exist then create it and give it MDX2JSON role
 5. If [%All namespace](http://docs.intersystems.com/cache20152/csp/docbook/DocBook.UI.Page.cls?KEY=GSA_config#GSA_config_namespace_addmap_all) (used for mapping purposes) does not exist then create it and map MDX2JSON package there
 6. Map MDX2JSON package into SAMPLES namespace
-7. Modify MDX2JSON role and give it following privileges
-  - Resources: `%DB_CACHESYS:RW`, `%Admin_Secure:U`
-  - SELECT on `%DeepSee_Dashboard.Definition` table in all namespaces from `NSList` (all by default)
-  - EXECUTE on `MDX2JSON.ResolveText`, `MDX2JSON.IsItemVisible`, `MDX2JSON.GetDashCover` procedures in all namespaces from `NSList` (all by default)
-  - Read on database resource for all data databases of namespaces from `NSList` (all by default)
-8. If `User` and `Password` variables are provided, then create User and give him MDX2JSON role
+7. If `User` and `Password` variables are provided, then create User and give him MDX2JSON role

 Additional installation parameters
 -----------